 Where: Various Locations

-The first of October comes around this weekend, but you know New Yorkers have already started pulling out their Halloween decorations!
+While still a bit aways still, you know New Yorkers always go all out when pulling out their Halloween decorations!
 From the haunted Greenwich Village to the residential Upper East Side, there are tons of neighborhoods to walk through and admire their spookiness.
 This is one of our favorite free ways to spend a few hours getting into the Halloween spirit!

 Check out our favorite neighborhoods for decorations here!